For further information, please contact our Yachad Coordinator Heather Topil at htopil@jfsomaha.com, or call the JFS office at 402-330-2024.

 Yachad is a social/educational group for persons in the Jewish Community with disabilities.
 It is run under the umbrella of the Orthodox Union.
 Yachad means “Together”.

-The group participates in a variety of activities which include religious observances and services, community service such as “Keep Omaha Beautiful” and “Teen Mitzvah Day”.
+The group participates in a variety of activities which include religious observances and services, community services, and weekly yoga.
 The group also decides what monthly social activities they would like to attend like bowling, art classes or a baseball game.
 Yachad also has a yearly camping trip and a Shabatton.

 Currently Yachad is serving persons with developmental disabilities.
 There are varying levels of challenges.
 Members with higher functioning and communication skills act as advocates and good friends to those members with greater needs.